-34. Swaledale (5) A good circular walk via Muker, River Swale, Crackpot Hall, Swinner Gill, Keld and Kisdon Hill
+34. Good circular walks in upper Swaledale involving the village of Muker, River Swale, Crackpot Hall, Swinner Gill, Keld, Kisdon Hill

 Scenes in the Yorkshire Dales National Park, North Yorkshire, England

 Muker Village - the sheep on top of the wool shop, the Village Store & Muker Tea Shop cafe, and the equally friendly hospitality of the Farmers Arms in Muker, on the B6270 minor road, set on the banks of the River Swale in Swaledale.